openstack/openstack-manuals/doc/admin-guide/source/telemetry-data-collection.rst

        image.send
-     - The required configuration for Image service can be  * - service found in `Configure the Image service for Telemetry <http://docs.openstack.org/project-install-guide/telemetry/newton>`__ section in the OpenStack Installation Guide
+     - The required configuration for Image service can be  * - service found in `Configure the Image service for Telemetry <http://docs.openstack.org/project-install-guide/telemetry/newton>`__ section in the Installation Tutorials and Guides.
    * - OpenStack Networking
      - floatingip.create.end